streamshub/flink-sql-examples/docs/secure-kafka/_index.md

 It allows you to access the power of Flink's distributed stream processing abilities with a familiar interface.
 In this tutorial, we go over ways to securely connect to Kafka from Flink SQL.

+In the sections below, we cover all the supported secure connection options for Kafka.
+In each case, we go over how to configure the data generator script so that it sets up an example Kafka cluster with the appropriate secure listener, and then we show the configuration needed to connect to that secure listener in Flink SQL.

 The tutorial is based on the StreamsHub [Flink SQL Examples](https://github.com/streamshub/flink-sql-examples) repository and the code can be found under the [`tutorials/secure-kafka`](https://github.com/streamshub/flink-sql-examples/tree/main/tutorials/secure-kafka) directory.

 > Note: